-The “Centennial State” boasts low property taxes, low pension taxes, and lack of income tax, making Colorado an attractive place to call home.
-But with home prices and housing costs skyrocketing at a rapid rate and the same issues with inflation being felt throughout the nation, consumers are getting squeezed.
-That may explain why Colorado ranks for 11th in consumer credit card debt with an average balance of $5,541.
+The “Centennial State” boasts low property taxes, low pension taxes, and 4.4% income taxes, making Colorado an attractive place to call home.
+But with home prices and housing costs skyrocketing rapidly and the same issues with inflation being felt throughout the nation, consumers are getting squeezed.
+That may explain why Colorado ranks 18th in “States with Largest and Smallest Credit Card Debt Increases.”

 “Coloradoans are having a rough time with high credit card balances thanks to rising prices and unmanageable housing costs,” explains Gary Herman, President of Consolidated Credit.
 “Residents need to focus on getting debt-free with no credit card balances hanging over their heads.
 It’s the best way to combat inflation when it comes to your own household budget.”